Founder – Yoga Therapist, Thai Massage Therapist, Transformational Coach, Mindfulness Based Stress Therapist & Yoga Teacher Trainer

 Fairy Pools in the Isle of Skye in Scotland.

-Hi, my name is Caitlin and I am a 4th-year concurrent education and sociology student at the University of Calgary.
+Hi, my name is Caitlin and I am a teacher, who graduated from the University of Calgary with a Bachelors in education and sociology.
 My love for education began in a most surprising way, even today when I look back I never could have seen myself where I am now.

 During my 8th grade, I began to develop anxiety that began to have a significant effect on my life and my learning.
 After a few years of getting support and building resiliency, I took a step that I now see changed everything.
 I decided to do a study in my Psychology class that looked at anxiety in our school and the effects on my fellow classmates.
 I then worked with our school administration to instigate changes based on my findings.